Encouraging diversity in space

 I was keen to move to Scotland for the outdoor lifestyle and the people.
 I was drawn to UofG due to its great work in planetary, space science and engineering.

-I was especially keen to move to Glasgow since more space craft are made along the banks of the Clyde than anywhere outside of California.
+I was especially keen to move to Glasgow since more space craft are made along the banks of the Clyde in Glasgow than anywhere outside of California.

 My late father also grew up here, so it’s really nice to get to know the city my family is from!